Frequently Asked Financial Aid Questions

 How do I get started on the loan process?

 Graduate Students: Fill out your FAFSA and submit an Online Information Worksheet.

 Yes.
-You must complete a new FAFSA for every academic year that you wish to receive loans.
+All students seeking federal aid must complete a FAFSA each academic year.
 You will also need to complete an Online Information Worksheet each year.

 I completed my FAFSA.
 What happens next?

 Graduate Students: If you have been fully admitted, once you have completed your FAFSA, you will receive a letter of instruction from Graduate and Professional Student Financial Services.
 You must complete the instructions before you can receive a financial aid offer.

 How do I defer my old student loans?